-Author Head of Law & Regulation

-Ward General

-Summary The Local Authorities (Model Code of Conduct) (Wales) Amendment Order 2016 has amended the mandatory provisions of the current Members Code of Conduct.
-The Council is required to formally adopt this new Model Code of Conduct before 26th June automatically bound by the revised Code of Conduct following its adoption and there is no requirement for members to sign a fresh declaration or undertaking to abide by the revised Code.
+- Purpose To advise Standards Committee of the revised Model Code of Conduct issued by the Welsh Government. - Author Head of Law and Regulation - Ward General - Summary The Local Authorities (Model Code of Conduct) (Wales) Amendment Order 2016 has amended the mandatory provisions of the current Members Code of Conduct.
+The Council formally adopted this new Model Code of Conduct at its Annual General Meeting on 17th May 2016 and public notice has been given, as required by Section 51 of the Local Government Act 2000.
+All Community Councils have also been advised of the requirement to formally adopt this new code before 26th June 2016.

+All elected members and voting co-opted members of the Council (including Members of Standards Committee) will be automatically bound by the revised Code of Conduct following its adoption and there is no requirement for members to sign a fresh declaration or undertaking to abide by the revised Code.